 We will keep information provided to us in complaints, correspondence, subject access or freedom of information requests in line with our retention policy.

 When you sign up to an event that we have organised we collect specific information about you as a delegate, facilitator or contributor.
 Events can include conferences, engagement, or other meetings and events.
-To find out more, please read our events fair processing notice [opens in new window].
+To find out more, please read our events fair processing notice [PDF opens in new window].

 We organise and facilitate events solely as well as in collaboration with other public bodies.
-Read our events terms of reference [opens in new window] to find out more about our events.
+Read our events terms of reference [PDF 51KB opens in new window].

 Visitors to our website